Tinubu is one of the greatest builders of men in Yorubaland – Fayose

 By Muhaimin Olowoporoku

-Former governor of Ekiti State, Ayodele Fayose has praised All Progressives Congress National Leader, Asiwaju Bola Tinubu stating that the APC starlet has paid his dues and has to be acknowledged.
+Former governor of Ekiti State, Ayodele Fayose has praised All Progressives Congress National Leader, Asiwaju Bola Tinubu stating that the APC juggernaut has paid his dues, which must be acknowledged.

 The former Ekiti governor described Tinubu as one of the greatest builders of men in Yorubaland and Nigeria at large.